Lori Robinson: Military career

 Robinson addressing air battle manager trainees at the 337th Air Control Squadron at Tyndall AFB.

 Robinson entered the United States Air Force in 1982 through the Reserve Officers' Training Corps program at the University of New Hampshire.
 She served in a variety of positions as an Air Battle Manager, including instructor and commander of the Command and Control Operations Division at the United States Air Force Weapons School, as well as Chief of Tactics in the 965th Airborne Warning and Control Squadron.
 She held staff assignments as command briefer at Headquarters Pacific Air Forces, deputy chief of staff and executive assistant to the director at the Defense Information Systems Agency, and executive officer to the commander of Air Combat Command.

 Robinson commanded an operations group, a training wing, and an air control wing.
 She also deployed as vice commander of the 405th Air Expeditionary Wing, leading more than 2,000 airmen flying B-1 Lancer, KC-135 Stratotanker and E-3 Sentry aircraft in operations Enduring Freedom and Iraqi Freedom.
 Robinson was an Air Force Fellow at The Brookings Institution in Washington, D.C., and has served at the Pentagon as director of the Secretary of the Air Force and chief of staff of the Air Force Executive Action Group.
 She was also deputy director for force application and support, Directorate of Force Structure, Resources and Assessment, Joint Staff, the Pentagon, Washington, D.C.
 Following this, Robinson was director, Legislative Liaison, Office of the Secretary of the Air Force, the Pentagon, Washington, D.C., and the vice commander, Air Combat Command, Langley Air Force Base, Virginia.

 On September 21, 2007, Robinson made history when she became the first air battle manager and first woman 552nd ACW commander to be frocked to brigadier general while stationed at Tinker Air Force Base, Oklahoma.

 In 2014 Robinson was chosen to be commander of the Pacific Air Forces in Hawaii, making her the first United States female four-star commander of combat forces.
 On May 13, 2016, she became the commanding general of United States Northern Command and was the first woman to command a unified combatant command.
 On May 24, 2018, General Robinson transferred command of NORAD and NORTHCOM to General Terrence J. O'Shaughnessy.
 Robinson retired from the Air Force on June 7, 2018.

 Personal life

 Robinson is married to retired Air Force Major General David A. Robinson.

 Robinson's stepdaughter, United States Air Force Reserve Second Lieutenant Taryn Ashley Robinson (b.
-February 1, 1983), was critically injured, and her civilian flight instructor James Weaver was killed, when their plane impacted terrain on September 21, 2005.
+February 1, 1983), was critically injured, and her civilian flight instructor, Col James Weaver, USAF (Ret), was killed, when their plane impacted terrain on September 21, 2005.
 Lieutenant Robinson later succumbed to her injuries and died on January 10, 2006.
 Lieutenant Robinson was an Air Force Academy graduate (Class of 2005), as was Weaver (Class of 1963).